MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 RRSets are explicitly unordered collections, so the SvcPriority field is used to impose an ordering on SVCB RRs.
-ServiceMode RRs with a smaller SvcPriority value SHOULD be given preference over RRs with a larger SvcPriority value (the previous paragraph notwithstanding).
+ServiceMode RRs with a smaller SvcPriority value SHOULD be given preference over RRs with a larger SvcPriority value.

 When receiving an RRSet containing multiple SVCB records with the same SvcPriority value, clients SHOULD apply a random shuffle within a